Sewer56/struct-compression-analyzer/format-schema.md

 of the bits of the individual values we extract.
 The order of bits read is always highest bit to lowest bit.

+Changing this affects frequency counting stats, and asserts.

+If you wish to control which end of the byte we start reading from, use the [`bit_order` property in the schema root](#endianness), which has a different meaning.

 ## Example Usage

 Here's how different types of fields and analysis configurations are represented: